 According to modern research, the main active compounds in kava root are a group known as kavalactones.
 They are believed to contribute to many of kava's main properties, but experts still aren't sure exactly how they work in the body.

-Main Benefits of Kava Kava
+What are the Benefits of Kava Kava?

 Calms Stress and Promotes Relaxation